Chemistry Department Resources

 The Chemistry Department, located in John Mulcahy Hall on the Rose Hill Campus, has fifteen full time faculty, three laboratory technicians, and a full time executive secretary.
-Click the link above for a full list of our instrumentation.

 The Fordham University Library system has a number of chemistry reference books, serials, and electronic access to journals.